Understanding the Dangers of a Ketamine Overdose

 Treatment for ketamine overdose involves medical supervision and supportive care.
 Individuals hospitalized for a ketamine overdose should be evaluated for addiction and other substance use disorders once they have recovered from the overdose.

 Oftentimes, an overdose is a clear sign that someone needs help.
-Via comprehensive addiction treatment services, patients can stop using ketamine and other substances, and get on the path to a healthy, balanced life in recovery.
+Via comprehensive addiction treatment services, patients can stop using ketamine and other substances and get on the path to a healthy, balanced life in recovery.

 At Oxford Treatment Center, our drug and alcohol rehab facility in Etta, Mississippi, offers multiple levels of addiction care that utilize quality, evidence-based therapies.

-For more information about what to expect in inpatient rehab and outpatient treatment in Mississippi, or to ask questions about using insurance to pay for rehab, call us at .
+For more information about what to expect in inpatient rehab and outpatient treatment in Mississippi, or to ask questions about using insurance to pay for rehab, call us today at .

 It’s never too late to reach out for help.
 If you or someone you love is struggling with the devastating side effects of addiction and unsure where to turn, we are here to support you.
-Contact us at today.

 You aren't alone.
 You deserve to get help.